The Employment Law & HR Summit: Tri-State Region

 • Conducting defensible pay equity audits and compensation reviews

-• Addressing internal pay disparities before they become litigation risks
+• Addressing disparities before they lead to litigation or employee claims

 Kevin Losada